Deltares/GEOLib/dev/_sources/community/tutorial_dsheetpiling.rst.txt

     )
     model.set_model(modeltype)

-3. After defining we will define the (required) sheet properties.
+3. After defining the type of model, we will define the (required) sheet properties.

 .. code-block:: python